Margin and leverage Trading Support

 Our margin requirements differ according to market, asset class and position size.
 You can find out the specific margin of each instrument in the market information sheet on your platform.

-To calculate the amount of funds required to cover the margin requirement when you open a spread bet, simply multiply the total notional value of your trade (stake x price of instrument) by the margin factor.
+To calculate the amount of funds required to cover the margin requirement when you open a trade, simply multiply the total notional value of your trade (trade size x price of instrument) by the margin factor.

 To read up more about how margin works, please visit our education section.